 This puts an important intermediate step between setting the tap tones of the pates and then setting the difference between the coupling frequencies of back and belly to about 25 Hz, as shown in the important chart on the right.
 Click on it - it is a .pdf file.

-So for a violin made from scratch, that is started from blocks of wood, I can measure the 19 different frequencies of the individual parts and then also the final body-mode frequencies of finished violin.
-So the instrument ends up with the key body resonances just where I want them.
+So using this ‘hierarchy’ of relationships(right) for a violin made from scratch - started from blocks of wood - you can measure the 19 different frequencies of the individual parts and then at the end measure the final body-mode frequencies of the finished violin that have been predicted.

 Does it matter if violin plates are heavy even though they are tuned to the right Mode 2 and 5 resonant (tap tone) frequencies?